Already have a Username/Password for Southern African Journal of Infectious Diseases?

 Review procedure.
 The Editor-in-Chief and Emeritus Editor screen all unsolicited manuscript submissions and some of these are rejected without further review.
 All other manuscripts are sent to a minimum of two outside experts for review.
 After receipt of the reviewers’ reports, the Editor-in-Chief and the Emeritus Editor with administrative assistance of the Journal Secretary discuss the merits of the manuscripts and the Editor-in-Chief makes the final decision to accept, reject, or request revision of the manuscript.
 A request for revision does not guarantee ultimate acceptance of the revised manuscript

 Related manuscripts.
-If there appears to be significant overlap between a manuscript submitted to SAJEI and another submitted manuscript by the same authors to SAJEI or another journal, the editors will take the matter up with the corresponding author, and based on the response, take appropriate action (ask for modification, or reject with detailed explanation).
-Further action may include informing the appropriate authority in the authors’ resident institution and if overlapping is discovered after publication in SAJEI, publishing an appropriate announcement to that effect in the journal.
+If there appears to be significant overlap between a manuscript submitted to SAJID and another submitted manuscript by the same authors to SAJID or another journal, the editors will take the matter up with the corresponding author, and based on the response, take appropriate action (ask for modification, or reject with detailed explanation).
+Further action may include informing the appropriate authority in the authors’ resident institution and if overlapping is discovered after publication in SAJID, publishing an appropriate announcement to that effect in the journal.

 The following are required for your manuscript to be processed: